linaGirl/related/README.md

 # ee-orm

 An easy to use ORM for node.js.
-This ORM works only with proper designed relational databases.
-It gets al information needed from the DB itself, you don't have to manually create models.
-It supports advanced eager loading, complex queries, joins, transactions, complex database clusters & connection pooling.
+Supports advanced eager loading, complex queries, joins, transactions, complex database clusters & connection pooling.
+The ORM automatically generates models from the tables & relations stored in your database.

 -- alpha software --, expect a stable release in june 2014.